-• Our current minimum entry requirement in the Sixth Form is a minimum of five subjects at grade 4 (or equivalent) or better including English Language.
-Many A Levels require a particular average point score across all your subjects so it is important to choose options which will maximise this for you.
+Our current minimum entry requirement in the Sixth Form is a minimum of five subjects at grade 4 (or equivalent) or better including English Language.
+It is important that you choose subjects that give you the best chance of achieving as high as possible.
 Courses currently offered in the Sixth Form are as follows:

 Based on a recent review of the curriculum by Trustees, the following A Level and Level 3 BTEC/OCR courses are currently offered, but will be subject to further review or student demand that can't be anticipated this far in advance

-A Level Courses Level 3 BTEC/OCR Courses
+A Level Cours A Level Courses Level 3 BTEC/OCR Courses

-Art and Design - Fine Art Further Maths Applied Human Biology
+Art and Design - Fine Art Geography Applied Human Biology

-Art and Design - Graphics Geography Business
+Art and Design - Graphics History Business

-Art and Design - Photography German Creative Digital Media Production
+Art and Design - Photography Maths Creative Digital Media Production

-Biology History Health and Social Care
+Biology PE Health and Social Care

-Chemistry Maths IT
+Chemistry Physics IT

-Classics PE Sport
+Classics Politics Sport

-Design & Technology: Product Design Physics
+Design & Technology: Product Design Psychology

-Drama Psychology
+Drama Sociology

-English Literature Sociology
+English Literature Spanish

-French Spanish
+French

+Further Maths

 - Don't be put off taking a course at GCSE level if is not on the list of Sixth Form courses above.
 Our GCSE options provide progression routes into a number of related areas.
 For example, Graphics is a progression route on to other art courses; Religious Studies is useful but not a requirement for students wanting to take Sociology; Latin is useful but not a requirement for students who wish to study Classics; Design and Technology is relevant for students interested in Product Design but also for those interested in other design and/or science courses. - It is also important to be aware that the subjects highlighted in green are open to students in Sixth Form, who have not studied them at GCSE. - Please note: we can't guarantee that student demand will be high enough in the Sixth Form to run each language offered at GCSE level.
-In recent years we have had to review running different A Level languages on the basis of suitable demand once the Sixth Form progression process has taken place. - You are not required to study additional science as an option choice.
-Students can progress to A Level sciences from studying combined sciences at GCSE. - Finally, don't worry too much about the Sixth Form.
+In recent years we have had to review running different A Level languages on the basis of suitable demand once the Sixth Form progression process has taken place. - Finally, don't worry too much about the Sixth Form.
 Most students take things one step at a time.
 You will do well in Years 10 and 11 if you choose courses to suit your interests and abilities now!